All the best Black Friday deals you can shop at Amazon right now

 Samsung Galaxy S20 ($799.99, originally $999.99; amazon.com)

 This deal on an unlocked Samsung Galaxy S20 smartphone is calling.
-It boasts the power for 5G, not to mention 126GB of storage, facial recognition, fingerprint ID and a super long-lasting battery.
+It boasts the power for 5G, not to mention 126GB of storage, facial recognition, fingerprint ID and a super-long-lasting battery.

-Get a visual on your timers (and the time of day) with the Echo Wall Clock, a smart-looking clock that works with your existing compatible Echo device.
-The Mickey Mouse edition is on sale, too.

 ____________________________________________________________________________